InspiryThemes/realhomes-docs/docs/index.md

 ---

 ### 🛠️ Key Fixes
+- Fixed an **infinite loading issue** in the RealHomes Options Panel caused by PHP limitations on some hosting environments.
+- Fixed **Property Meta icons** displaying without values in the Elementor widget.
+- Fixed an **OTP send limit** option update issue.
 - Fixed **Properties Google Map widget** markers not displaying when no properties are found.
 - Fixed **Property owner assignment** issue in the RealHomes Dashboard.
 - Fixed **Multiselect field visibility** for the New Field Builder in the frontend dashboard.